And now for something completely different.

 But in this Q&A session with Sujan Patel, co-founder of email outreach platform Mailshake, we turn the microphone around a little bit.
 In this wide-ranging chat, originally recorded for a recent webinar, Collin and Sujan answer probing questions from webinar registrants…and each other.

 The following discussion has been edited for length and clarity.
-If you want to listen to the entire webinar, head over here.

 What’s the right strategy for cold outreach?
 What outputs are you expecting to see from a campaign that one SDR is running?